silverbulletmd/silverbullet/website/Development.md

+SilverBullet development can happen at various level.

+At its most basic level, you can do a lot using [[Space Lua]].
+If this does not give enough power, you can upgrade to [[Plugs]].
+If _that_ doesn’t suffice, you can contribute to SilverBullet’s core (see below).

 # Stack
 SilverBullet’s client is written in [TypeScript](https://www.typescriptlang.org/) and built on top of the excellent [CodeMirror 6](https://codemirror.net/) editor component.
 Additional UI is built using [Preact](https://preactjs.com/).
 [ES Build](https://esbuild.github.io) is used to build the frontend.